Tannenbaum's gain-margin optimization meets Polyak's heavy-ball algorithm: Non-quadratic functions

 The convergence rate $\rho_\mathrm{C}$ can be made arbitrarily fast by increasing $\alpha>0$ sufficiently.
 However, unlike the case of quadratic functions in Section~\ref{sec:bi_quadratic}, implicit algorithms for non-quadratic functions cannot be easily translated into an implementable causal form, since \eqref{eq:bi_gd_iter} involves solving a nonlinear equation for $x[t+1]$.
 Alternatively, the problem

 solves the equation, and can be rewritten concisely as

 using the proximal operator $\mathrm{prox}_f\colon\IR^d\to\IR^d$ defined by \cite{parikh_proximal_2014}:

-Each iteration in \eqref{eq:bi_gd_prox} involves solving a causal optimization problem, so the algorithm would be especially useful when the proximal operator is computationally easier to evaluate.
-Similar to the application of implicit algorithms for quadratic functions in Section~\ref{sec:bi_quadratic}, \eqref{eq:bi_gd_prox} can accelerate convergence in problems with ill-conditioned functions, in the sense that $\kappa=\ell/\mu$ is large.
+Each iteration in \eqref{eq:bi_gd_prox} involves solving a causal optimization problem, so the algorithm would be especially useful when the proximal operator is computationally easier to evaluate; the practical importance of proximal algorithms is widely known for its broad applications to, e.g., optimization of nonsmooth functions (see, e.g., \cite{parikh_proximal_2014, taylor_exact_2018}), as also evidenced by our development in the forthcoming section.
+Similar to the application of implicit algorithms for quadratic functions in Section~\ref{sec:bi_ill_quadratic}, \eqref{eq:bi_gd_prox} can accelerate convergence in problems with ill-conditioned functions, in the sense that $\kappa=\ell/\mu$ is large.
 Indeed, in such a case, direct optimization via gradient-based methods converges slowly.
 On the other hand, \eqref{eq:bi_gd_prox} can achieve a fast convergence rate $\rho$ for a suitably large $\alpha_\rho > 0$.
 Evaluating the proximal operator may be implemented via gradient descent, which now requires only few iterations as

 the condition number of the sub-problem, can be made significantly small with a choice of $\alpha_\rho$.
 This results in a tradeoff where a faster convergence rate for the main iteration requires a larger $\alpha_\rho$, while a faster convergence rate for solving the sub-problem requires a smaller $\alpha_\rho$.
 The optimal choice of $\alpha_\rho$ can be determined by balancing these two rates.
 A detailed analysis on this tradeoff is beyond the scope of this work.